CarGoTram: Route

 CarGoTram ran every hour.
 If necessary, it could run every 40 minutes.
 Several different routes were used.
 The main route went from the logistics center in Friedrichstadt via Postplatz and Grunaer Straße to Straßburger Platz and finally on to the factory.
 If there was heavy traffic, the tram could also take route via the main station or other routes.

 Technology

-The CarGoTram is a bidirectional vehicle consisting of 5 segments in a standard formation of three all-freight units and two combination freight-and-control units.
+The CarGoTram is a bidirectional vehicle consisting of 5 segments in a standard formation of three all-freight units and two combination freight-and-control units, each with two driven bogies.
 The control cars have less capacity (7500 kg) than the middle cars (15000 kg) because of space devoted to the driver’s cab.
 Total capacity is the equivalent of three trucks (214 m³).

-The running gear was recycled from out-of-service Tatra trams, mostly Tatra T4.
-The bodies were newly built.
-All axles were driven.